margo/specification/system-design/app-interoperability/observability.md

 For devices running Kubernetes the following is a minimum list of observability data that MUST be provided.
 The device owner MAY choose to provide additional observability data if they wish.

 Cluster (both single or multiple node) observability data MUST be collected.
-It is recommended the Device Owner use the [Kubernetes Cluster Receiver](https://opentelemetry.io/docs/kubernetes/collector/components/#kubernetes-cluster-receiver) to collect this information but using this receiver is not required.
+It is recommended the Device Owner use the [Kubernetes Cluster Receiver](https://opentelemetry.io/docs/kubernetes/collector/components/#kubernetes-cluster-receiver) with the default configuration to collect this information but using this receiver is not required.

 If the Device Owner chooses not to use the Kubernetes Cluster Receiver they MUST provide the same output as the Kubernetes Cluster Receiver's default configuration.
 > **Action:** Determine how we want to represent this information and what the defaults should be if the current defaults are not right.

 Cluster events observability data MUST be collected.
-It is recommended the Device Owner use either the [Kubernetes Objects Receiver](https://opentelemetry.io/docs/kubernetes/collector/components/#kubernetes-objects-receiver) or [Kubernetes Event Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/k8seventsreceiver/README.md) to collect this information but using either of these receivers is not required.
+It is recommended the Device Owner use either the [Kubernetes Objects Receiver](https://opentelemetry.io/docs/kubernetes/collector/components/#kubernetes-objects-receiver) or [Kubernetes Event Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/k8seventsreceiver/README.md) with the default configuration to collect this information but using either of these receivers is not required.

 If the Device Owner chooses not to use either the Kubernetes Object Receiver or Kubernetes Event Receiver they MUST provide the same output as these Kubernetes Event Receiver's default configuration.
 > **Action:** Need to determine which namespaces should be included.
 All of them, or just the ones the device owner is responsible for creating.
 >
 > **Action:** Determine how we want to represent this information and what the defaults should be if the current defaults are not right.

 Node, Pod and Container observability data MUST be collected.
-It is recommended the Device Owner use the [Kubelet Stats Receiver](https://opentelemetry.io/docs/kubernetes/collector/components/#kubeletstats-receiver) to collect this information but using this receiver is not required.
+It is recommended the Device Owner use the [Kubelet Stats Receiver](https://opentelemetry.io/docs/kubernetes/collector/components/#kubeletstats-receiver) with the default configuration to collect this information but using this receiver is not required.

 If the Device Owner chooses not to use the Kubelet Stats Receiver they MUST provide the same output as the Kubelet Stats Receiver's default configuration.
 > **Action:** Determine how we want to represent this information and what the defaults should be if the current defaults are not right.

 Metadata identifying the observability data's source MUST be added to the received observability data.
-It is recommend the Device Owner use the [Kubernetes Attributes Processor](https://opentelemetry.io/docs/kubernetes/collector/components/#kubernetes-attributes-processor) to enhance the observability data with this additional metadata but using this processor is not required.
+It is recommend the Device Owner use the [Kubernetes Attributes Processor](https://opentelemetry.io/docs/kubernetes/collector/components/#kubernetes-attributes-processor) with the default configuration to enhance the observability data with this additional metadata but using this processor is not required.

 If the Device Owner chooses not to use the Kubernetes Attributes Processor they MUST provide the same metadata as the Kubernetes Attributes Processor's default configuration
 > **Action:** Determine how we want to represent this information and what the defaults should be if the current defaults are not right.